Set up an appointment with a priest 6 months before the date you would like to marry.

 After entry into the church, the priest usually issued a greeting, first to the bride and groom and then to their guests.
 An opening prayer follows this.
 The liturgy of the word includes readings from the Old and New Testaments, a re-sponsorial psalm, the “alleluia” before the Gospel, and a Gospel reading.
 The selections may be read by the priest or by honored members of the wedding party.

 The homily, or sermon, elaborates on the marriage theme.
 If the priest knows the couple well, he may interlace his homily with personal references.

 The exchange of rings follows the exchange of vows.
 The best man, who usually has both rings, gives the bride’s ring to the priest, who blesses it and gives it to the bridegroom, who places it on the bride’s finger.
-In a double ring ceremony, after the bride receives her ring, the blessing and presentation will be repeated for the bridegroom’s ring.
-Some brides may consider honoring the role of the Virgin Mary as Christ’s Mother, by presenting flowers at a side altar dedicated to Mary.
+After the bride receives her ring in a double-ring ceremony, the blessing and presentation will be repeated for the bridegroom’s ring.
+Some brides may consider honoring the role of the Virgin Mary as Christ’s Mother by presenting flowers at a side altar dedicated to Mary.
 (This is optional).

 The priest then offers the Nuptial Blessing.

 The conclusion of a wedding without Mass is the Lord’s Prayer and a Blessing.
 At a Mass, the service ends with a Blessing and Dismissal.

 Weddings and Masses may be performed in Spanish or English as requested by the couple.